GregoryAlbouy/webcomponents-boilerplate/README.md

 This file has two purposes:
 * Define the components
-* Preaload their template in parallel
+* Preload their template in parallel

 It returns a promise that allow to start an app once all templates are loaded, as showed in the `index.js` file.